moderndatacompany/dataos.info/docs/resources/lens/consumption_using_sql_apis.md

+---
+title: Consumption of Lens using SQL APIs
+search:
+  exclude: true
+---

-# Consumption usin SQL APIs
+# Consumption of Lens using SQL APIs

 In this guide, we'll walk you through the steps to connect to a deployed Lens using a SQL client (like `psql` and `dataos-ctl usql` interfaces.